Greater Manchester: Population of districts

 Greater Manchester has a population of 2,867,800 (2021 Census).
 This makes it the third most populous county in England after Greater London and the West Midlands.
 The demonym of Greater Manchester is "Greater Mancunian".
 The Manchester accent and dialect, native to Manchester, is common in the city and adjacent areas, but gives way to "slower, deeper accents" towards Greater Manchester's fringes and suburbs.

 Greater Manchester is home to a diverse population and is a multicultural agglomeration with an ethnic minority population comprising 8.5% of the total population in 2001.
 In 2008, there were over 66 refugee nationalities in the county.
 At the 2001 UK census, 74.2% of Greater Manchester's residents were Christian, 5.0% Muslim, 0.9% Jewish, 0.7% Hindu, 0.2% Buddhist, and 0.1% Sikh.
 11.4% had no religion, 0.2% had an alternative religion and 7.4% did not state their religion.
 This is similar to the rest of the country, although the proportions of Muslims and Jews are nearly twice the national average.

+Greater Manchester has historically been one of the principal centres of Jewish settlement in the United Kingdom, with a Jewish presence dating back to the late 18th century.
+In the mid-2020s, heightened concerns around antisemitism during protests led to increased policing, closer monitoring of demonstrations, the growth of protest movements including groups such as Palestine Action, and strengthened security around Jewish sites across parts of the United Kingdom, including Greater Manchester.